 To promote the welfare of abandoned elderly and special needs cats by finding homes either through adoption or our senior to senior foster program.
-We also assist elderly and low income cat owners with veterinary expenses.

 How We Began